 - Appropriate Current Procedural Terminology® (CPT®) code in Field 24-D for the service(s) provided

 - Modifier 95** in Field 24-D to specify telehealth (see sample claim below)

 - Place of Service (POS) 02 in Field 24-B (see sample claim form below)

 For illustrative purposes only.

-During this interim period, facilities can render some or all of their services via telehealth (i.e., intensive outpatient program [IOP], partial hospitalization program [PHP]), if appropriate.
+Through at least December 31, 2021, facilities can render some or all of their services via telehealth (i.e., partial hospitalization program [PHP]), if appropriate.
 Providers may offer telephonic sessions to patients who do not have access to technology to participate in telehealth sessions, as appropriate and in accordance with current legislative guidance.
-Please note: Telephonic sessions are not typically covered in accordance with our Medical Necessity Criteria, however, we are making an exception during this interim period.

 - If a facility normally bills services on a UB04 claim form, they must include the following on their claim: